Children

 What is AAC?
 A Guide to Augmentative and Alternative Communication

 Do you have a family member who is unable to communicate their needs verbally?
-If so, you might have heard the term AAC or Augmentative and Alternative Communication.
-AAC is a combination of systems and strategies that replace or supplement speech.
-In this guide, we will be discussing some of the most common questions about
+If so, you may have come across the term AAC, short for Augmentative and Alternative Communication.
+AAC is a broad category of systems and strategies that supplement or replace spoken language.
+In this guide, we address the most common questions families

 What is AAC?
 A Guide to Augmentative and Alternative Communication Read More »